thxie/RLLNP/README.md

 4.Use the above two groups of PPIs result files to merge the results [test.fq.gz_PPIsResult.csv] and [test_PPIsResult2.csv]

-First prepare the [merge. txt] file to store the [path] of the two PPIs result files
+First prepare the [merge. txt] file to store the [path] of the two PPIs result files:

     // merge. txt file is as follows:
     [absolute path / relative path] / test.fq.gz_ PPIsResult.csv
     [absolute path / relative path] / test_ PPIsResult2.csv

-Then use the [-m] parameter to merge
+Then use the [-m] parameter to merge:

-    //If the [-o] parameter is not used, the default output result file path is [./output/total_ppi_results.csv] java -jar RLLNP.jar -m merge.txt -o Total.csv
+    // If the [-o] parameter is not used, the default output result file path is [./output/total_ppi_results.csv] java -jar RLLNP.jar -m merge.txt -o Total.csv

 **Parameter description**

 ![image](https://user-images.githubusercontent.com/45482470/185730916-be17c777-7d9c-4ac6-824a-85f8c8e92c61.png)

-Parameter [-n] refers to the number of mismatches allowed when the reads are aligned with the marker sequence _MmeI-ALLT-MmeI_ in the semi global alignment algorithm.
+1、Parameter [-n] refers to the number of mismatches allowed when the reads are aligned with the marker sequence _MmeI-ALLT-MmeI_ in the semi global alignment algorithm.
 By default, 8 mismatches are allowed.

-Parameter [-l] refers to that in the unique alignment algorithm, the number of subsequence pairs at both ends of the marker sequence _MmeI-ATTL-MmeI_ is intercepted, and the subsequences at both ends are uniquely aligned with the [13bp] at the end of the library sequence after quality inspection.
+2、Parameter [-l] refers to that in the unique alignment algorithm, the number of subsequence pairs at both ends of the marker sequence _MmeI-ATTL-MmeI_ is intercepted, and the subsequences at both ends are uniquely aligned with the [13bp] at the end of the library sequence after quality inspection.
 Only the subsequence pairs that can be uniquely aligned with the prey library and the bait library are left.
 The default contact number is [13bp].

 **Note**